UserDna95/Supply-Chain-Dashboard-2/README.md

 Key Insights:
 - Mumbai, Kolkata, and Chennai have the top suppliers
 - For Top 10 products, the Reorder Point is incredibly high in comparison to the safety stock due to the high lead times and the high variance in daily demand
-- All top-ranked products are high-value items with high predictability, which is a great indicator of a smooth operating supply chain
+- All top-ranked products are high-value items with high predictability, which can be a great indicator of a smooth operating supply chain
 - The Supplier and Customer flow use Sankey Charts to show the general flow of which product_type belongs to which category, and which supplier transportation mode and route falls into which category